Scaarus/nativedb/task/TaskAimGunScriptedWithTarget.md

 | 278 | Bike |

-the target or the vector can be nullzero, but one of them needs to valid. if both are valid the vector is used as an offset
+the target or the vector can be null/zero, but one of them needs to valid. if both are valid the vector is used as an offset